makersacademy/news-summary-challenge/README.md

 # :newspaper: News Summary challenge :newspaper:

-An app that summarises the news built with Vue.js
+An app that summarizes the news built with Vue.js

 ---